ghi-electronics/Documentation/software/tinyclr/tutorials/google-cloud.md

 # Google Cloud
 ---

-This example below show how to communicate to Google Cloud:
+This example below demonstrates how to communicate with the Google Cloud Platform:

 >[!TIP]
->Need Nugets: GHIElectronics.TinyCLR.Networking.Mqtt
+>Needed Nugets: GHIElectronics.TinyCLR.Networking.Mqtt

 ```csharp
 static void DoTestGoogleCloudMqtt()